indianspeedster/edu-ml/markdown/paper_draft.md

 We decided to train an Intent classifier, where the intent is a type of request that a conversational agent supports eg: the user can ask the agent to set an Alarm, play music, etc. To understand in-depth and compare results we considered training 3 different Intent classifiers.

 - Classifier built on Full data.
 - Classifier build on full few-shot data.
-(10 samples of each intent)
 - Classifier built on full few-shot data and augmented data.
-(10 samples of each intent and an augmented version of the same)

 One of the important tasks in the process was to decide on an augmentation strategy, Augmentation can be not that difficult when it is done on Image data but when it comes to language data, augmentation can be a daunting task where you have to make sure that the context in the language remains the same.
 In our case, we followed **Synonym Replacement**, The idea was to replace the words in the speech text with their synonyms but the issue was if we replace all the words with their synonyms then there are high chances that the context won't remain the same. so to avoid this we came up with the idea of randomly choosing n words from the sentence that are not stop words and replacing each of these words with one of its synonyms chosen at random.